20697-1: Implementing and Managing Windows 10 - 2069A Course Outline

 Lab : Installing and Updating Apps from the Windows Store

 Lab : Configuring Windows 10 Web Browsers

 Configuring and Using Microsoft Edge

 Configuring and Using Internet Explorer

 Module 8: Managing Data Security

 This module explains how the technologies available with Windows 10 work together to protect against data-related security threats.
 It provides an overview of these threats, and discusses possible mitigations and best practices for dealing with them.
-It describes defense-in-depth and Encrypting File System (EFS), and their usage in countering security threats.
-This module also describes how to configure, administer, and monitor BitLocker.
+It describes defense-in-depth and Encrypting File System (EFS), and how you can use those methods to counter security threats.
+Additionally, this module describes how to configure, administer, and monitor BitLocker drive encryption.